supermarkion/LintCode/README.md

 1. In C++, there is no need to apply "a == NULL", we can apply if (a) or if (!a)to test a is exit or not.
 2. When we assign / equal two ListNodes, we should apply: ListNode *cur = &dummy;
+3. In C++, the pop function of the queue will not return anything.